Latest News

 The average import of U.S. Crude by Asia in the three-month period ending February was 1.37 million barrels per day.

-Saudi Arabia and United Arab Emirates, two Middle Eastern oil exporters that have been able to divert some of their oil exports outside the Strait to other ports, still lack 10 million barrels per day as the Iran conflict continues.
+Although some Middle Eastern oil exporters, such as Saudi Arabia or the United Arab Emirates, have been able to redirect some oil exports into?ports located outside the Strait of Hormuz, a minimum 10 million barrels per day (bpd) remain unavailable due to the Iran conflict.

-The volume of additional cargoes that Asia received from the United States and other exporters from the Americas, Africa, and Europe is dwarfed by the amount of lost cargoes.
+The volume of additional cargoes that Asia received from the United States and other exporters from the Americas, Africa and Africa is dwarfed by the scale of the losses through the Strait.

 Even though May's arrivals were higher, they still fell 22% below the average of 24,82 million bpd over the three-month period ending in February.